Rheumatic fever: Infection

 People with positive cultures for Streptococcus pyogenes should be treated with penicillin as long as allergy is not present.
 The use of antibiotics will not alter cardiac involvement in the development of rheumatic fever.
 Some suggest the use of benzathine benzylpenicillin.

-Monthly injections of long-acting penicillin must be given for a period of five years in patients having one attack of rheumatic fever.
+Monthly injections of long-acting penicillin must be given for five years in patients having one attack of rheumatic fever.
 If there is evidence of carditis, the length of therapy may be up to 40 years.
 Another important cornerstone in treating rheumatic fever includes the continual use of low-dose antibiotics (such as penicillin, sulfadiazine, or erythromycin) to prevent recurrence.

 Inflammation

-While corticosteroids are often used, evidence to support this is poor.
-Salicylates are useful for pain.

-Steroids are reserved for cases where there is evidence of an involvement of the heart.
-The use of steroids may prevent further scarring of tissue and may prevent the development of sequelae such as mitral stenosis.
+Aspirin at high doses has historically been used to treat rheumatic fever.
+However, due to side effects like gastritis and salicylate poisoning, necessitating serum monitoring of salicylate levels, and the risk of Reye syndrome, a serious and potentially deadly condition that may arise in children treated with aspirin or aspirin-containing products, alternatives to aspirin have been sought, especially in children.
+While evidence suggests that treatment of rheumatic fever–associated arthritis with naproxen may be equally effective as with aspirin, its role in managing carditis has not been established.
+Management of carditis in acute rheumatic fever is controversial and based on dated literature.
+Corticosteroids may be considered, especially in people with allergies to NSAIDs or severe disease, although use of steroids may cause tissue atrophy, which could present challenges during future cardiac surgery for valve repair.

 Heart failure

-Some patients develop significant carditis which manifests as congestive heart failure.
+Some patients develop significant carditis, which manifests as congestive heart failure.
 This requires the usual treatment for heart failure: ACE inhibitors, diuretics, beta blockers, and digoxin.
 Unlike typical heart failure, rheumatic heart failure responds well to corticosteroids.